bSzala/filterMe/README.md

 # filterMe
 Useful jquery library for filtering elements within a page.
-In current version, library works only with select elements.
+By default works without configuration with all select HTML elements where ".filterMePlease" selector is used (see basic demo example).

+Of course, You can override all settings by triggering init method with your own params.

 ## Dependencies